Steve Lukather

-Steven Lee Lukather (born October 21, 1957) is an American guitarist, singer, songwriter, arranger and record producer, best known as the sole continuous founding member of the rock band Toto.
+Steven Lee Lukather (born October 21, 1957) is an American guitarist, singer, songwriter, arranger, and record producer, best known as the sole continuous founding member of the rock band Toto.
 His reputation as a skilled guitarist led to a steady flow of session work beginning in the 1970s that has since established him as a prolific session musician, recording guitar tracks for more than 1,500 albums spanning a broad array of artists and genres.
-He has also contributed to albums and hit singles as a songwriter, arranger and producer.
-Notably, Lukather played guitar on Boz Scaggs' albums Down Two Then Left (1977) and Middle Man (1980), and was a prominent contributor to Michael Jackson's Thriller (1982).
+He has also contributed to albums and hit singles as a songwriter, arranger, and producer.
+Notably, Lukather played guitar on Boz Scaggs's albums Down Two Then Left (1977) and Middle Man (1980), and was a prominent contributor to Michael Jackson's Thriller (1982).
 Lukather has released nine solo albums, the latest of which, Bridges, was released in June 2023.

-He has stated the reason he started playing guitar is because of George Harrison.
-Influenced by blues-rock guitarists such as Jimi Hendrix and Jimmy Page, and such jazz fusion players as Al Di Meola and John McLaughlin, Lukather is known for a "melodic and intense" playing style.
+He has stated George Harrison is the reason he started playing guitar.
+Influenced by blues-rock guitarists such as Jimi Hendrix and Jimmy Page and jazz fusion players such as Al Di Meola and John McLaughlin, Lukather is known for a "melodic and intense" playing style.
 He is also recognized for his efficiency in the studio, often recording tracks in one take using minimal sound processing.
-While he once used many guitar effects in the studio and on stage, he now frequently disparages such practice, and instead advocates cleaner tones and minimal studio processing.
-Lukather plays primarily a signature electric guitar manufactured by Ernie Ball Music Man bearing his nickname, Luke.
+While he once used many guitar effects in the studio and on stage, he now frequently disparages such practice and instead advocates cleaner tones and minimal studio processing.
+Lukather primarily plays a signature electric guitar manufactured by Ernie Ball Music Man bearing his nickname, Luke.
 He also plays Yamaha and Ovation Adamas series acoustic–electric guitars.